1993–94 Philadelphia 76ers season: Off-season

+Regular season

-With the addition of Bradley, the 76ers tried to build a team around him; Malone, the starting center for the 76ers from 1982 to 1986, was signed to help develop the rookie from Utah, but it was to no avail.
-Bradley went down with a knee injury after only just 49 games, and was out for the remainder of the regular season.
+With the addition of Bradley and Barros, the 76ers tried to build a team around Bradley; Malone, the starting center for the 76ers from 1982 to 1986, was signed to help develop the rookie from Utah, but it was to no avail.
+Bradley suffered a knee injury after only just 49 games, and was out for the remainder of the regular season.
 The 76ers got off to a slow start losing 11 of their first 15 games, but managed to hold a 20–27 record at the All-Star break.
 At mid-season, the team traded Jeff Hornacek to the Utah Jazz in exchange for former All-Star guard Jeff Malone.
 After a 20–26 start, the 76ers suffered a 15-game losing streak between February and March, and continued to struggle as they went on an 11-game losing streak between March and April, losing 31 of their final 36 games, and finishing in sixth place in the Atlantic Division with a 25–57 record.

-Second-year star Clarence Weatherspoon averaged 18.4 points, 10.1 rebounds and 1.4 blocks per game, while Malone averaged 16.8 points per game in 27 games with the 76ers after the trade, and Barros provided the team with 13.3 points, 5.2 assists and 1.3 steals per game, and also led them with 135 three-point field goals.
+Second-year star Clarence Weatherspoon averaged 18.4 points, 10.1 rebounds and 1.4 blocks per game, while Malone averaged 16.8 points per game in 27 games after the trade, and Barros provided the team with 13.3 points, 5.2 assists and 1.3 steals per game, and also led them with 135 three-point field goals.
 In addition, Bradley averaged 10.3 points, 6.2 rebounds and 3.0 blocks per game, and was named to the NBA All-Rookie Second Team, while Woolridge contributed 12.7 points per game off the bench, and Tim Perry provided with 9.0 points and 5.1 rebounds per game.
 Off the bench, Johnny Dawkins contributed 6.6 points and 3.7 assists per game, while Malone averaged 5.3 points and 4.1 rebounds per game, and Leckner provided with 5.1 points and 4.0 rebounds per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Bradley was selected for the inaugural NBA Rookie Game, as a member of the Sensations team, while Barros participated in the NBA Three-Point Shootout for the second consecutive year.
 Barros also finished tied in seventh place in Most Improved Player voting, while Woolridge finished tied in sixth place in Sixth Man of the Year voting.
+The 76ers finished 26th in the NBA in home-game attendance, with an attendance of 491,769 at The Spectrum during the regular season, which was the second-lowest in the league.

+Aftermath

 Following the season, Malone was released to free agency and signed as a free agent with the San Antonio Spurs, while Dawkins signed with the Detroit Pistons, Leckner was traded to the Pistons, Woolridge retired, and head coach Fred Carter was fired.